Using an employer of record in Australia

 Hiring and paying employees in Australia can be tricky.
 The countryโ€™s labor laws are complex (and frequently updated), and compliance is essential to avoid being penalized.

-Thatโ€™s where an Employer of Record (EOR) like Payoneer Workforce Management (WFM) comes in.
-An Employer of Record in Australia handles local employment responsibilities on your behalf, so you can hire, pay, and manage talent without setting up a legal entity.
+Thatโ€™s where an Employer of Record (EOR) like Payoneer Workforce Management comes in.
+An Employer of Record in Australia helps streamline local employment responsibilities, so you can engage, pay, and manage local talent without setting up a legal entity.

-Want to learn how Payoneer WFM can simplify hiring in Australia?
-Speak to our experts, or keep reading to learn all about using an EOR in Australia.
+Want to learn how Payoneer Workforce Management can help simplify hiring in Australia?
+Speak to our team, or keep reading to learn all about using an EOR in Australia.

 How to hire employees in Australia